InfiniStore: Elastic Serverless Cloud Storage: Introduction

 \section{Introduction}

-Public clouds free tenants from the tedious tasks of IT infrastructure planning and maintenance, which allows tenants to focus on application development.
-This is driving the adoption of public clouds for hosting massive-scale, data- and compute-intensive applications, such as Internet-scale web applications~\cite{haystack_osdi10, docker_fast18, dockerhub, faast_socc21}.
+Public clouds free tenants from the tedious tasks of IT infrastructure planning and maintenance and allow tenants to focus on application development.
+These offerings are driving the adoption of public clouds for hosting massive-scale, data- and compute-intensive applications, such as Internet-scale web applications~\cite{haystack_osdi10, docker_fast18, dockerhub, faast_socc21}.

 Although cloud providers can simplify the allocation and scaling of compute resources, there is an excessively wide range of cloud \emph{storage} services with various persistence, performance, pricing, and capacity characteristics to choose from.
 This choice complicates resource management and application deployment.
 For example, AWS ElastiCache~\cite{aws_ec} is an AWS-managed memory cache service, but ElastiCache does not provide data persistence by default.
 AWS S3~\cite{aws_s3} is a ubiquitous object store service, which offers data durability and persistence, but S3 is much slower than ElastiCache.

 This choice is further complicated by the varying memory and storage requirements of heterogeneous cloud workloads.
 For example, a production object store workload for accessing Docker container images~\cite{docker_fast18} exhibits a frequently changing working set size (WSS) having a wide range of object sizes and strong temporal reuse patterns---most object reuse happens within one or two hours of the object's previous access.
 In addition, emerging serverless function applications require large, short-term, elastic storage capacity that scales based on WSS and object sizes~\cite{faast_socc21}.
-Similar dynamic I/O patterns are observed in enterprise network file system workloads~\cite{nfs_wl_atc08}, big data analytics workloads~\cite{alibaba_dag_socc19}, and data warehouse workloads~\cite{snowflake_nsdi20}, among others~\cite{aws_aurora_sigmod18, starling_sigmod20}.
+Similar dynamic I/O patterns are observed in enterprise network file system workloads~\cite{nfs_wl_atc08}, big data analytics workloads~\cite{alibaba_dag_socc19, pocket_osdi18}, and data warehouse workloads~\cite{snowflake_nsdi20}, among others~\cite{aws_aurora_sigmod18, starling_sigmod20}.